xopxe/Toribio/docs/1-Tutorial.md

     return M

-Unlike the first program, we do not configure a device name for the motors: we request them using a table filter.
-The left motor will be the first device that matches "module='ax'", and the next one will be our right motor.
 Notice how we feed the socket to the nixiorator service (the nixiorator.register_client call), that will emit signals when data arrives.
 Then we listen for these signals with a function (registered in the sched.sigrun call).
 The timeout is set so if we do not receive a command within a second, the robot will stop.

 Now we run toribio with rc\_control task enabled on one machine, connected to a second machine with rc\_bot enabled.